jrsmth/jara3/docs/technicalreferences.md

         * Remove any copy/pasted code and refactor
         * Remove any hardcoded values
         * Make variables final - including in method parameters if they are not changing
+    * Add T2-DB standards:
+        * this and that...
 * Set aside 15 mins to go through these when you review a PR.

 ### Test-Driven Design